-UK police investigate 'firearms incident' near parliament

-London (CNN)UK police are investigating a "firearms incident" near the British Parliament in London and have put the entire Westminster area on lockdown.

-A police officer was stabbed, the leader of the House of Commons said.
+Police stabbed near UK Parliament in 'terror incident'

-The Parliament building, roads and Westminster underground station have been secured by police.
+- Houses of Parliament, roads and Westminster underground station on lockdown.

+- Images show a car crashed into the perimeter fence of Parliament.

+- Members of Parliament locked in, told to stay away from windows.

-London's Metropolitan Police said on Twitter they were called at approximately 2:40 pm to reports of an incident near Westminster Bridge and that it was being treated as a firearms incident.
+- Police were called at 2:40 pm after reports of a firearms incident.

-TV images have emerged of a car crashed into a fence outside the Parliament building.

 The incident occurred as parliament was in session, and proceedings in the House of Commons were suspended.